eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Why not web sockets?
 In practice, web sockets are a rarely a good choice.
 HTTP handles a lot functionality "for free" (compression, stateful connections, multiplexing, etc.), all natively in the browser (in C++).
 But with web sockets, applications must handle all of that themselves on the main thread in JavaScript.
 This is not only a lot overhead to manage yourself, but it also competes with everything in JavaScript performance-wise.

-The author of Datastar has done just about everything to make web sockets work, but here's the TLDR: **it's a dead end and it's not worth it**.
+The author of Datastar has done just about everything to make web sockets work, but here's the TLDR: **it's a dead end and not worth it**.
 There you go, you can save yourself a lot of time.
 Feel free to [Donate](https://data-star.dev/star_federation) to the Star Federation – a 501(c)(3) nonprofit organization behind Datastar for every hour saved.

 Oh and finally, HTTP traffic has a lot lower chance of getting intercepted by some corporate firewalls.
 Details like that can be very annoying when you run into them.